altunenes/Part-Whole/README.md

 # Part-Whole
 Swap facial landmarks for the part-whole task

-Part-whole task is widely using among neuroscientist who studying face perception.
+The part-whole task is widely used among neuroscientists who study face perception.
 It has been devolaped by  (Tanaka & Farah, 1993) https://doi.org/10.1080/14640749308401045.

 This script provides you a realistic results with seamlessClone function.